-Best practices: Cluster policies
+Best practices: Compute policies

-• Enforce standardized cluster configurations.
+• Enforce standardized compute configurations.

 • Prevent excessive use of resources and control spending.

-Since governance is unique to each organization’s requirements and existing governance infrastructure, this article begins by covering recommendations that apply commonly to cluster policies.
+Since governance is unique to each organization’s requirements and existing governance infrastructure, this article begins by covering recommendations that apply commonly to compute policies.
 The last section of this article discusses specific strategies to address challenges you might see in your environment.

-Cluster policies rollout
+Compute policies rollout

 • Perform a soft rollout.